Before you build SaaS, build the model. The success of a SaaS startup relies as much on the right SaaS business model as it does on product quality.

 Customer acquisition cost (CAC)

 This metric calculates the total cost a business incurs to obtain one new customer.
-Why there’s a need for CAC?
+Why is there a need for CAC?
 If the company has an estimate of how much it costs to attract one, then it will be easier to figure out how much investment is required to obtain 1000 new customers.
 Thus, CAC can easily scale and become a resultative tool with the right analytical approach.

 Typically, you can calculate CAC by dividing the total cost of acquiring new customers by the number of new customers acquired during a specified time period.
 For more understanding, let’s imagine a SaaS business spent $10,000 and acquired 100 new customers over this time period.
 Thus, the CAC would be $100.